 In 1972, a group of accredited pathologists’ assistants banded together to form their own professional association, the American Association of Pathologists’ Assistants, AAPA.
 In fact, one of the AAPA founders is a Nicklas Medical Staffing employee.
 For almost 50 years, the AAPA has been hard at work on behalf of the pathology profession.
 In 1995, the AAPA successfully established a training program accreditation with the National Accrediting Agency for Clinical Laboratory Sciences.
 In 2004, the group also forged a board certification process with the American Society of Clinical Pathology, effectively blazing a training and accreditation trail for future generations of pathologists’ assistants.

-Today, there are just over 2,500 certified pathologists’ assistants in North America and the number is predicted to rise in future years.
+Today, there are just under 3,000 certified pathologists’ assistants in North America and the number is predicted to rise in future years.
 A heightened urgency to keep healthcare costs low, potential pathologist shortages, and an increase in grossing demand are just some of the factors that contribute to the consistent need for pathologists’ assistants at facilities across the country.